lcwitek/NHL-API-Graphical-Summaries/README.md

     ## #   Losses` <int>, `Shootout Wins` <int>, Shutouts <int>, `Team ID` <int>,
     ## #   `Team Name` <chr>, Ties <int>, `Tri-Code` <chr>, Wins <int>

+“/franchise-season-records?cayenneExp=franchiseId=ID” call: Drills-down
-Drill-down into season records for for a specific Franchise.
-Change which Franchise is specified by changing the Franchise ID.
+into season records for for a specific franchise.
+Change which franchise is specified by changing the franchise ID.
 This is the same for the two following two calls.
-Here I have specified the Columbus Blue Jackets (also the team called in the below two examples).
+Here I have specified the franchise ID: 36
+\[Columbus Blue Jackets\].
+This is also the team called in the below two examples.

 ``` r
 nhl("/franchise-season-records?cayenneExp=franchiseId=ID", 36)